jeffThompson/Recipes/README.md

 * https://www.instagram.com/p/Bq3ckR8HIDE/
 ```

-You can optionally include info about how long the recipe takes and how many servings it makes:
+You can optionally include info about how long the recipe takes and how many servings it makes.
+Put this before the `Ingredients` list:

 ```## info
 * Takes about 90 minutes